-- (b) The Local Area pays occupancy costs at one of the Career Centers and the Business Service Center in the region through its contractor.
-The Local Area reimburses DWS for MIS charges so that all Career Center staff can have access to the State's computer network and copier. - 15.
-Describe how NCWorks Career Centers are using virtual technology to provide integrated, technology-enabled intake and case management information systems for programs carried out under WIOA including youth programs, and programs carried out by NCWorks Career Center partners.
+15. Describe how NCWorks Career Centers are using virtual technology to provide integrated, technologyenabled intake and case management information systems for programs carried out under WIOA including youth programs, and programs carried out by NCWorks Career Center partners.
 What software are NCWorks Career Centers using?
 [WIOA Section 108 (b)(21)]

 The Kerr-Tar Local Area WDB and Career Centers uses ONet Online for technology-enabled intake assistance and career guidance.
 This technology-based platform is an extensive directory of occupational titles, complete with in-depth profiles for each, and is used to help individuals explore new careers and find out about job duties and skills required.
 When providing required and ongoing assessments and employment plans, career advisors have accessed "My Next Move", online technology for quick, accurate information on a wide variety of careers, which provides staff and customer with a quick and easy way to search and compare skills.
 In addition, to help career advisors in assisting individual with exploring and cross referencing customer skills before connecting to talent, the Local Area strongly recommends case management and intake service provision be conducted through the use of computer-generated know-how like "NCCareers .org" and "My skills My Future".
-Kerr-Tar also utilizes virtual services via the GoToMeeting platform to assist with virtual enrollment as well as DocuSign to secure required signatures on appropriate documents during limited virtual enrollments.
+Kerr-Tar also utilizes virtual services via the Microsoft Teams or Zoom platform to assist with virtual enrollment as well as DocuSign to secure required signatures on appropriate documents during limited virtual enrollments.
 The career advisors are able to complete the enrollment process and verify identification.
 GoToMeeting is also used when WIOA information sessions/orientations are conducted.